5.7x28mm Ammo For Sale

-The Belgian company FN Herstal released their FN 5.7x28mm cartridge in 1991.
-The cartridge was developed after NATO requested a replacement for the 9X19mm cartridge.
+Belgian company FN Herstal released their FN 5.7x28mm cartridge in 1991, after NATO requested a replacement for the 9x19mm cartridge.
 Kevlar body armor was increasingly being used, and was effective against the 9mm, so it became a priority to develop a cartridge that could defeat this body armor.
 The 5.7x28mm accomplished this task by penetrating a level IIIA vest at 200 meters without any difficulty.
-As well as its armor piercing ability and high velocity, the 5.7x28mm cartridge decreases the risk of collateral damage because the shape of the bullet reduces the chance of ricochet.
-The cartridge enjoys another advantage in that the majority of the kinetic energy of the bullet has been expended by 400 meters.
-The benefit of this is that the cartridge was developed for use in handguns and submachine guns where effective ranges would not exceed 200 meters.
+As well as its armor-piercing ability and high velocity, the 5.7x28mm cartridge decreases the risk of collateral damage because the shape of the bullet reduces the chance of ricochet.
+The cartridge enjoys another advantage in that the majority of the kinetic energy of the bullet has been expended by 400 meters – which is beneficial because the cartridge was developed for use in handguns and submachine guns, where effective ranges would not exceed 200 meters.

 The smaller size of the 5.7x28 cartridge confers several advantages.
-The overall smaller size allows a solider to carry double the amount of ammunition when compared to 9mm, and the smaller size means that the 5.7x28mm weighs only half that of the 9mm.
+With the 5.7x28mm weighing only half that of the 9mm, the smaller size allows a solider to carry double the amount of ammunition.
 There is also a significantly increased magazine capacity for firearms chambered for the cartridge.
-The FN Five-Seven flush fit magazine holds 20 rounds, and a detachable 50 round magazine can be used with the FN P90 submachine gun.
+The FN Five-Seven flush fit magazine holds 20 rounds, and a detachable 50-round magazine can be used with the FN P90 submachine gun.

 Bullet velocities reached by the 5.7x28mm span a large range depending on the weight of the bullet.
 The SS190 fires a bullet weighing 30 grains at 2,350 feet per second, and the SB193 fires a bullet weighing 55 grains at 1,000 feet per second.
-Civilian and military loads that fire bullets weighing 40 grains clock in right at 1,900 feet per second.
-Muzzle energy ranges from a low of 120 foot pounds to a high of 394 foot pounds.
+Civilian and military loads that fire bullets weighing 40 grains clock in right at 1,900 feet per second, while muzzle energy ranges from a low of 120 foot pounds to a high of 394 foot pounds.

-The 5.7x28mm is not a heavy hitting round, but is compact and accurate with a light recoil.
-Thanks to extended magazine capacity for weapons chambered in this cartridge, it is a good choice for personal protection.
-Over forty countries currently employ this cartridge in the P90 PDW submachine gun.
-The P90 is popular also among U.S. law enforcement agencies, and is used by the US Secret Service.
+The 5.7x28mm is not a heavy-hitting round, but is compact and accurate with a light recoil.
+Thanks to extended magazine capacity for weapons chambered in this cartridge, it's a good choice for personal protection.
+Over 40 countries currently employ this cartridge in the P90 PDW submachine gun.
+The P90 is popular also among U.S. law enforcement agencies, and is used by the U.S. Secret Service.
 With acceptance like this, many other firearms will likely be chambered for the 5.7x28 and released to the marketplace, and this unique little cartridge will maintain its place in the firearms world.